 The more you wash and use the flax linen, the softer it becomes.
 Western home makers have grown accustomed to using high heat to dry clothes.
 Linen fabric can be air dried to avoid wrinkling.
 In fact, you can virtually eliminate all wrinkles if flax linen is placed on the bed slightly damp.

 Today, linen making is an extensive and laborious process, often involving a lot of manual labor.
 Therefore, it is a high priced, high-value commodity for distinctive discerning tastes.
+Linen is the most sought after fabric for bedding in the world of sustainable luxury.

 This is primarily because of how durable, airflow-friendly and climatically versatile it is.
 However, it’s also because of how effortlessly stylish the fabric and texture giving your bedroom a vintage boho chic look.
 Vegetable dies take superbly to the linen fabric, producing rich and in-depth colors that do not bleed into the rest of your wash.